For a list of vets we recommend for the services we do not offer, click HERE

 Dental disease is linked in our pets just like in humans to heart disease, kidney disease, nutritional imbalances, and chronic pain.
 Thus maintaining a healthy mouth is very important.
 For information and pricing CLICK HERE

-Although we do not offer grooming services through CCVC there is a groomer located on the same property as we are that we could refer you to.
+Although we do not offer grooming services through CCVC there are independent groomers located on the same property as we are.
 Information for our on-site groomer can be found HERE

 Currently, we are not set up to provide care for seriously injured pets, pets needing hospitalization, critical radiographs (Xray) or bloodwork or other emergency care.
 We do hope in the future that this will change but for now, should your pet(s) condition fall into one of those categories we recommend seeking care from one of the other area veterinary hospitals equipped to handle such scenarios.
 A list of the vets we recommend can be found HERE

 Currently, we are not able to provide ultrasound services.
 We are equipped to do routine radiographs (Xrays) but not advanced or critical cases.